 SJSU Immunization Requirements

-All incoming students (Am I a New Student?) are required to submit proof of required immunization prior to the first day of classes for Fall 2019.
+New students should provide proof of immunization prior to the first day of classes.

 - Varicella (Chicken Pox Vaccine): 2 separate doses for all who have not had natural chickenpox.

 * Exemptions - Students may be granted medical exemptions from required immunizations if they can provide a signed statement from a physician documenting either: a) the student has a physical condition or medical circumstance that contraindicates vaccination. b) other evidence of immunity.
 Duration of exemption (permanent or temporary with end date) should be specified.

 Note: Any student without documented proof of immunity may be asked to leave the residence halls or campus during an outbreak of an indicated infectious disease.